St John the Baptist's Church, Bretherton: Architecture

 The church is constructed in sandstone with slate roofs.
 Its plan consists of a five-bay nave incorporating a south porch, and a two-bay chancel under a higher roof.
 The style of the nave is "simple Gothic", while that of the chancel is Perpendicular.
 At the west end is a slender tower, the lowest stage of which constitutes a porch that is open on three sides.
 Above this are three string courses, the top one of which is stepped over the bell opening.
 At the corners are buttresses that rise to form crocketted pinnacles.
 At the top of the tower between the pinnacles is a stepped parapet.
 A slim octagonal spire rises from the tower.
 The porch has an arched doorway over which is a lancet window.
 Its top is gabled and has a cross finial.
 The east window has five lights and Perpendicular tracery.
 Inside the church is a west gallery supported on four slim iron columns.
 The two-manual organ was built by Ainscough Organ Builders of Preston in 1929, and rebuilt and extended by David Wells of Liverpool in 2000.

 External features

 The churchyard contains the war grave of a Loyal Regiment soldier of World War I.

+The graves of Sir Harcourt Clare and his family are in the church yard.